Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Contact Our West Palm Beach Bankruptcy Lawyer Today

 You may still be able to keep your home in bankruptcy.
-However, restrictions apply.
+However, certain restrictions apply.
 If you are not current on your payments, your house could go into foreclosure.

-West Palm Beach bankruptcy attorney Brian K. McMahon, P.A. can guide you through the process.
+West Palm Beach bankruptcy attorney Brian K. McMahon, P.A can guide you through the process.
 We can ensure you complete all of the required paperwork and avoid making mistakes during the filing process.
 Fill out the online form or call (561) 658-1789 to schedule a consultation.
 We serve the West Palm Beach, Boca Raton, Port St. Lucie, and South Florida areas.